Plant Terrarium Guide

 Mosses and Miniature Plants

-A terrarium can be a great way to grow mosses and miniature plants, which may not be able to survive in a regular indoor environment.
-With their small size and low light requirements, these types of plants can be the perfect choice for a terrarium, creating a miniature forest or garden that can be enjoyed up close.
+With their small size and low light requirements, mosses and miniature plants can be the perfect choice for a terrarium, creating a miniature forest or garden that can be enjoyed up close.

 Tropical Plants

 Many tropical plants prefer warm, humid environments, and a terrarium can provide just that.
-With its enclosed structure, a terrarium can create a humid microclimate that can support the growth of tropical plants such as ferns, bromeliads, and orchids.
+With its enclosed structure, a terrarium can create a humid microclimate that supports the growth of tropical plants such as ferns, bromeliads, and orchids.

 Succulents and Cacti